XElderX/Sprint_No4/README.md

 ##### Developer

-This app was made by educational purpoises by Dalius Kriauciunas
+This app was made by educational purpoise by Dalius Kriauciunas